TanYewWei/ecto/lib/ecto/adapters/riak/migrations.md

     My.Great.Model.Zap
     ```

-    but the following does not (because `My.Great.Model` does not give us indication of a shared mode)
+    But the following is not a valid set of Riak Modules (because `My.Great.Model` does not give us indication of a shared module prefix)

     ```
     My.Great.Model
     My.Great.Model.Ver1
     ```

-    The `Ecto.Adapters.Riak.Migration` will look for a module, and any other module that shares a common prefix ("My.Great.Model"), and call the `version/0` function (see step 4) and use the return value to order the modules.
+    The `Ecto.Adapters.Riak.Migration` will look for a module, and any other module that shares a common prefix ("My.Great.Model" in the example above), and use the return value of the `version/0` function (see step 4) to order the modules.

     If any required module is not available during runtime, a `Ecto.Adapters.Riak.MigrationModulesException` is raised.
 For example, a migration from entity version 1 to version 4 of a module must have modules declared for versions 2, 3, and 4.

-    Likewise, if any modules share the same version number, the same `Ecto.Adapters.Riak.MigrationModulesException` exception is raised.
+    Likewise, if any modules share the same version number (and is thus a duplicate), the same `Ecto.Adapters.Riak.MigrationModulesException` exception is raised.

     Dynamic reconfiguration of modules can be done using [the `Code.load_file/2` function](http://elixir-lang.org/docs/master/Code.html#load_file/2)

-1. Each entity that is to be persisted with Riak should use `Ecto.RiakModel` instead of `Ecto.RiakModel`.
+1. Each entity that is to be persisted with Riak should `use Ecto.RiakModel` instead of `use Ecto.Model`.
 This simply makes a change to the `@queryable_defaults` attribute to allow for primary keys to be a random string instead of being an integer.

 1. Each entity must also implement the `Ecto.Adapters.Riak.Migration` behaviour, which has 3 required callbacks: